 Agoraphobia often interferes with function and, if severe enough, can cause people to become housebound.

 Diagnosis of Agoraphobia

-Patients consistently have fear or anxiety about ≥ 2 of the following for ≥ 6 mo:
+For agoraphobia to be diagnosed, patients must consistently have unreasonable fear or anxiety about ≥ 2 of the following for ≥ 6 months:

 Behavioral therapy is especially useful for agoraphobia symptoms.
 Drugs are rarely useful except to control any associated panic attacks.

 |Drug Name||Select Trade|